Dave Eggers: Career

-Eggers returned to the literary fold in 2021 with two new works of literary fiction.
-A short novella The Museum of Rain, is due for publication in June 2021, and according to the McSweeney's website, the "elegiac" short story concerns "an American Army vet in his 70s who is asked to lead a group of young grand-nieces and grand-nephews on a walk through the hills of California's Central Coast.
-Walking toward a setting sun, their destination is a place called The Museum of Rain, which may or may not still exist, and whose origin and meaning are elusive to all."
-Eggers' next novel, The Every, was released in October 2021.
-The novel is a follow-up to his 2013 novel The Circle.
+In 2021, his novella The Museum of Rain was published, and according to the McSweeney's website, the "elegiac" short story concerns "an American Army vet in his 70s who is asked to lead a group of young grand-nieces and grand-nephews on a walk through the hills of California's Central Coast.
+Walking toward a setting sun, their destination is The Museum of Rain, which may or may not still exist, and whose origin and meaning are elusive to all."
+The novel The Every was released in October 2021 as a follow-up to his 2013 novel The Circle.

-McSweeney's
+McSweeney's and other ventures

-Eggers founded McSweeney's, an independent publishing house, named for his mother's maiden name.
-The publishing house produces a quarterly literary journal, Timothy McSweeney's Quarterly Concern, first published in 1998; a monthly journal, The Believer, which debuted in 2003 and is edited by Eggers's wife, Vendela Vida; and, from 2005 to 2012, a quarterly DVD magazine, Wholphin.
-Other works include The Future Dictionary of America, Created in Darkness by Troubled Americans, and "Dr. and Mr. Haggis-On-Whey", all children's books of literary nonsense, which Eggers writes with his younger brother Toph Eggers and uses as a pseudonym.